quentin-mckay/Base-Converter-PyScript/README.md

 Convert to/from binary, decimal, and hexidecimal bases.

 Calculations done with Python.
 IN THE BROWSER.
-Using [PyScript](https://pyscript.net/).
-Yep :exploding_head:
+Using [PyScript](https://pyscript.net/) :exploding_head:

 ![app screenshot](./images/app-screenshot.jpg)